ghxm/intro-css-ws22/template_analysis.md

 - What do you intend to do?
 - What data will you be using?
 How did you obtain the data?
-- What is your *level of analysis* (what does one obervation / row in your data represent?)?
+- What is your *level of analysis* (what does one observation / row in your data represent?)?
 - How do you *operationalize* your variables of interest, i.e. how do you intend to measure your phenomenon of interest?
 - How will you analyze the data?
 - What are possible limitations of your approach?
 - Describe your data: How many observations do you have?
-Is there a timeframe?
+Is there a time frame?

 Not necessary, but might be helpful: